Skip to content

 Spoke tension calculator

 Tension a wheel with whatever tensiometer you own, not only Park Tool.
-Pick your tool and spoke, enter each reading, and balance the wheel using the live radar, the per-spoke status, and the centering guidance.
+Pick your tool and your spoke type/model, enter each reading, and balance the wheel using the live radar, the per-spoke status, and the centering guidance.

 New to the terms?
-Glossary → · Wheelbuilding fundamentals →
+Glossary → · Build a wheel from start to finish → · Build wizard →

 Left · NDStgt 110